ACTIONS INDICATE PRIORITIESOne of the mistakes I used to make was assuming that if a guy expressed interest in me that he was:

 4) We had a lot in common (I know, I know!)

-From there, my next assumption was that if we were hanging out, sleeping together, plus I was playing armchair therapist, and, in my eyes, we were for all intents and purposes acting like boyfriend and girlfriend even if it wasn’t labelled as such, we were doing so because he was interested in it developing into a relationship.
+Then I assumed that if I were playing armchair therapist, plus we were hanging out, sleeping together, and, in my eyes, acting like boyfriend and girlfriend even if we hadn’t defined the relationship yet, we were doing so because he was interested in it developing into a relationship.

-Anyone can be interested in you just like anyone can browse or pick up something and play about with it for a bit, but there’s a big difference between interest and commitment.
+Anyone can be interested in you, just like anyone can browse or pick up something and play with it.
+However, there’s a big difference between interest and commitment.

-If, for instance, we have an interest in how online businesses work, fishing, and how to make paper rosettes to name but a few of our interests, but part of our plan is to run our own business one day, we’re likely to develop the interest in online business if we’re serious about it.
+Let’s say we have an interest in how online businesses work, fishing, and making paper rosettes to name but a few of our interests, but part of our plan is to run our own business one day.
+We’re likely to develop the interest in online business if we’re serious about it.

-We might, for instance, be very interested in fishing and do what so many of us do when the urge to know everything about something overtakes us, and order up all sorts of equipment, books, and maybe even a cool outfit to go with it, but never have the fishing rod touch the water or only fish sporadically.
+We might, for instance, have a strong interest in fiNshing.
+Maybe, like so many of us do when the urge to know everything about something overtakes us, we order all sorts of equipment, books, and maybe even a cool outfit to go with it, but never have the fishing rod touch the water or only fish sporadically.
+It doesn’t mean that the person isn’t interested in fishing.
+Still, what separates someone interested in something from someone invested in something is the actions.

-Similarly, every time they see a paper rosette, they might think, I’d really love to be able to make those, but without actions, it’s not a priority or even a developed interest.
+Similarly, every time they see a paper rosette, they might think, I’d really love to be able to make those.
+Without actions, though, it’s not a priority or even a developed interest.

-Now we could in the fishing example, take the attitude of, ‘Well, we’ve purchased top of the range equipment and booked (and cancelled) a fishing retreat, so how dare anyone question my interest or commitment?’, but realistically, the people who are driven by intention, action, a sense of purpose about fishing, well, fish, consistently.
-Sure, some will fish every day, some will do it weekly, monthly or whatever, but none will be saying, ‘I went fishing once so that makes me super interested in fishing’.
+Realistically, though, the people who are driven by intention, action, a sense of purpose about fishing, fish consistently.
+Sure, some will fish every day; some will do it weekly, monthly or whatever.
+None will say, ‘I went fishing once, so that makes me super interested in fishing’.

 It’s what someone does with interest that counts.